odoo/documentation/website/publish/domain_name.rst

 How to use my own domain name
 =============================

-By default, your Odoo Online instance and website have a *.odoo.com* domain name, for both the URL and the emails.
+By default, your Twenty20 Online instance and website have a *.odoo.com* domain name, for both the URL and the emails.
 But you can change to a custom one (e.g. www.yourcompany.com).